Syllabus for Advanced Mass Spectrometry

 - A2E: contains degree project for Master of Arts/Master of Science (120 credits)

-AXX: in-depth level of the course cannot be classified.
+- AXX: in-depth level of the course cannot be classified

 - Grading system: Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - Revised by: The Faculty Board of Science and Technology

 120 credits with 60 credits in chemistry including Separation and Mass Spectrometry, 15 credits.
-English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to:

-use knowledge in high resolving mass spectrometry (HRMS) with focus on analytical chemistry to solve analytical questions in the field of biology, veterinary and human medicine (molecular diagnostics).
+- use knowledge in high resolving mass spectrometry (HRMS) with focus on analytical chemistry to solve analytical questions in the field of biology, veterinary and human medicine (molecular diagnostics).

-motivate the choice of suitable combinations of sample preparation, chromatographic or electrophoretic separation and MS detection in order to solve analytical problems.
+- motivate the choice of suitable combinations of sample preparation, chromatographic or electrophoretic separation and MS detection in order to solve analytical problems.

-apply multivariate data analysis and bioinformatic tools for solving analytical problems.
+- apply multivariate data analysis and bioinformatic tools for solving analytical problems.

-explain the role of MS as an analytical tool for solving biological questions with different principles of imaging.
+- explain the role of MS as an analytical tool for solving biological questions with different principles of imaging.